Slayga/Snake/docs/vscode.md

 # Visual Studio Code Extensions
-Relevant extensions used to edit & handle the project<br>
+Relevant extensions used to edit & handle the project.
+Not required except for python<br>

 ## Extension list
 _"Extension name" "(extension id)"_